lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 The topic of designing voting systems, from first-past-the-post, to run-off, to proportional-representation, etc., this is an important topic.

-There are a number of articles and hopefully studies about this in the 2020's in the UK as marginal-differences lead to exagerated election outcome differences.
+There are a number of articles and hopefully studies about this in the 2020's in the UK as marginal-differences lead to exaggerated election outcome differences.

 https://www.economist.com/britain/2026/05/14/who-can-save-the-labour-party